Sri-Vallabh/LLM-Powered-Fact-Checker/README.md

 ## 🧠 How It Works

 1. **Web Scraping:**
-   `scrape_chroma.py` fetches PIB RSS feeds, parses with BeautifulSoup, and stores unique news items and their sources in ChromaDB.
+   `scrape_chroma.py` fetches PIB RSS feeds, parses them with BeautifulSoup, and stores unique news items and their sources in ChromaDB.

+2. **Entity and Claim Extraction:**
+   When a claim is entered, spaCy's NER is used to identify key entities within the text.
+The claim is then segmented and extracted using the Babelscape/t5-base-summarization-claim-extractor model.

-2. **Semantic Search:**
+3. **Semantic Search:**
-   When a claim is entered, the app retrieves the most relevant evidence using vector similarity.
+   The extracted claim and identified entities are used to retrieve the most relevant evidence from ChromaDB using vector similarity.

-3. **LLM Fact Checking:**
+4. **LLM Fact Checking:**
-   The claim and evidence are sent to an LLM, which returns a verdict (`True`, `False`, or `Unverifiable`) and a step-by-step reasoning.
+   The processed claim and supporting evidence are sent to an LLM, which returns a verdict (`True`, `False`, or `Unverifiable`) along with step-by-step reasoning.

-4. **Feedback Loop:**
+5. **Feedback Loop:**
    Users can rate the verdict, and all feedback is logged for future improvements.

 ---